 Hilo The Boy Who Crashed to Earth by Judd Winick

 Hilo can’t remember much before D.J. finds him crashed into the earth.
 But evil robots have followed Hilo to Earth and it’s up to Hilo to protect the earth.
-This ends of a cliff-note but is worth it — it’s a great page-turning adventure.
+This is one page-turning adventure!